theAndreas/TimerTwo/README.md

 Turns PWM off for the specified pin so you can use that pin for something else.

 ### read()
 Reads the time since last rollover in microseconds.
+The resolution of the time is only as high as the resolution of the timer.
+Means F_CPU / prescaler of the timer.
+The prescaler is calculated by setting the period of the timer.
+The accuracy of the result also depends on calculation.
+This is only performed as an integer division, therefore deviations can still occur due to truncation.

 ## Usage
 ```c++